Schattenbrot/mini-block/README.md

 > docker-compose up

-To stop the program (Beware: this will also delete the database-entries):
+To stop the program (db-data will get saved in the volume "mini-blog_db-data"):

 > docker-compose down